Nonprofit One-Pager: Helpful Tips + Templates

 • Build trust quickly.
 Highlight recognizable partners, results, or community reach.

 • Make the ask obvious.
-End with one clear, super visible action: donate, partner, or learn more.
+End with one clear, super visible action: donate, partner, or learn more (in button form if possible).

-Your donor should walk away knowing exactly how they can step into the story.
+Your donor should walk away knowing EXACTLY how they can step into the story.

 Colorful nonprofit one-pager set in pink, yellow, and purple highlighting early educator training details, program steps, and partner opportunities.